jackpal/jackpal.github.io/_posts/2008-09-16-Pro_tip:_Try_writing_it_yourself.md

 ---
 date: 2008-09-16 14:28
 tags: productivity
+title: Pro tip: Try writing it yourself
 ---

-# Pro tip: Try writing it yourself

 Sometimes I need to get a feature into the project I'm working on, but the developer who owns the feature is too busy to implement it.
 A trick that seems